cproctor/ub-cs-education-handbook/source/introduction.md

 schools need to adapt to meet their needs and welcome their identities and experiences.
 A more just and democratic society depends on informed and engaged democratic participation.
 Today, that means cultivating vibrant and diverse cultures of computational literacy rooted in the communities and cultures served by our schools.
-We look forward to welcoming you into this community.
+We look forward to building this community together.

 If you have any questions, please do not hesitate to contact me at [chrisp@buffalo.edu](mailto:chrisp@buffalo.edu).